Skip to main content

 Written by Christine Nicholls

-Updated over a week ago
+Updated this week

-Overview of the Multiple choice task type
+Overview of the multiple choice task type

-The Multiple choice task type lets learners to select one or more correct answer(s) from a number of potential answers.
+The multiple choice task type lets learners to select one or more correct answer(s) from a number of potential answers.

 Example multiple choice which asks: "What is the great red spot?" with 3 options listed for learners to choose one of.